William P. Kimball

 He was admitted to the bar in 1891 and commenced practice in Lexington.

-City attorney of Lexington from October 1891 to January 1, 1901.
+He served as City attorney of Lexington from October 1891 to January 1, 1901.

-He served as prosecuting attorney of Fayette County from January 1, 1901, to March 4, 1907, when he resigned, having been elected to Congress.
+He then served as prosecuting attorney of Fayette County from January 1, 1901, to March 4, 1907, when he resigned, having been elected to Congress.

-Kimball was elected as a Democrat to the Sixtieth Congress (March 4, 1907 – March 3, 1909).
-He was an unsuccessful candidate for renomination in 1908.
-He resumed the practice of law in Lexington.
+Kimball was elected as a Democrat to the Sixtieth Congress as a representative from Kentucky's 7th congressional district.
+He ran again in 1908, but lost the nomination to J. Campbell Cantrill.
+He resumed practicing law in Lexington.

-He died in Lexington, Kentucky, February 24, 1926.
+He died in Lexington, Kentucky on February 24, 1926.
 He was interred in Lexington Cemetery.